Failure detection for transport processes on networks: Single-edge failure

 \section{Single-edge failure}

-We consider the effect of a single-edge failure occurring in a transport network in a stationary state.
-From a physical point of view, we are assuming that the failure is a consequence of a local congestion whose onset is much faster than the evolution time scales of the whole network.
-Then the failure can be modeled by a sudden decrease of an edge weight $w_{kh}$
+We consider the effect of a single-edge failure occurring when a transport network is in the stationary state.
+From the physics of traffic dynamics point of view, we are assuming that the failure is a consequence of a local congestion whose onset is much faster than the evolution time scales of the network dynamics.
+Then the failure effect can be modeled by a sudden decrease of an edge weight $w_{kh}$